 You’ve probably noticed that long-time runners tend to be thin.
 That’s because running is more than just a stopgap exercise or a method of maintaining your physique.
 Rather, you can lose weight running.
-It isn’t easy, of course; nothing involving fitness is, but if you have the desire, the commitment, and the right guide, you can lose the weight.
+It isn’t easy, of course; nothing involving fitness is.
+Choosing the right fitness gear, fitness socks, fitness plan… But if you have the desire, the commitment, and the right guide, you can lose the weight.
 While I can’t speak to anybody’s specific desire or commitment, this is definitely the guide for you.

 Sadly, everyone might be altering their diets, so apologies to the surf and turfs fans out there—there’s a good chance the melted butter’s going to be shelved for a while.